trigaten/Learn_Prompting/docs/applied_prompting/mc_tutorial.md

 ...
 Let's explain step by step.
 The formula for bayes is
 ```
-the model will approach using the right formula, Bayes.
+The model will use the right formula, Bayes.

 <div trydyno-embed="" openai-model="text-davinci-003" initial-prompt="Consider two medical tests, A and B, for a virus.
 Test A is 90% effective at recognizing the virus when it is\npresent, but has a 5% false positive rate (indicating that the virus is present, when it is not).
 Test B is 95%\neffective at recognizing the virus, but has a 10% false positive rate.
 The two tests use independent methods\nof identifying the virus.
 The virus is carried by 2% of all people.\n(a) Say that a person is tested for the virus using only Test A. What is the probability that the person\nis really carrying the virus given that Test A came back positive?
 (2 points)\n(b) Say that a person is tested for the virus using only Test B. What is the probability that the person\nis really carrying the virus given that Test B came back positive?
 (2 points)\n(c) Say that a person is tested for the virus using both tests.
 What is the probability that the person is\nreally carrying the virus given that both tests came back positive?
 (2 points)\n\nLet's explain step by step.
 Give the numerical expression as answer, do not return a number.
 The formula for bayes is" initial-response="P(A|B) = P(B|A) * P(A) / P(B)\n\n\n(a) P(Virus|Test A Positive) = P(Test A Positive|Virus) * P(Virus) / P(Test A Positive) = (0.9 * 0.02) / (0.9 * 0.02 + 0.05 * 0.98)\n\n(b) P(Virus|Test B Positive) = P(Test B Positive|Virus) * P(Virus) / P(Test B Positive) = (0.95 * 0.02) / (0.95 * 0.02 + 0.1 * 0.98)\n\n(c) P(Virus|Test A Positive and Test B Positive) = P(Test A Positive and Test B Positive|Virus) * P(Virus) / P(Test A Positive and Test B Positive) = (0.9 * 0.95 * 0.02) / (0.9 * 0.95 * 0.02 + 0.05 * 0.1 * 0.98)" max-tokens="256" box-rows="10" model-temp="0" top-p="0"></div>